Zudest/KingdomDuels/content/rules.md

 On top of each Monster Zone in the Frontrow there will be a **"Terrain Marker"** (also called **Terrains**) that may give different effects to the monster card placed on top of it.
 They are components that recreate the diverse terrain effects of the anime, are not considered cards and are associated to the Monster Zone directly beneath them.

-If a Terrain Marker is **replaced** by a new one then the old one must be set aside of the board in no specified zone.
+- If a Terrain Marker is **replaced** by a new one then the old one must be set aside of the game board in no specified zone.

-If a monster is somehow summoned in the backrow, it is considered to be in the same Terrain as the corresponding frontrow Monster Zone in the same column.
+- If a monster is somehow summoned in the backrow, it is considered to be in the same Terrain as the corresponding frontrow Monster Zone in the same column.

 **Field Setup Rule** cards define the starting Terrains that will be placed on each side of the field.
 If you don't play a Field Setup Rule card during the setup of the game you are playing on the default rules and you must fill your Frontrow with "Land" Terrains.